magikarq/fishscripts/README.md

 # Linux Gaming Setup Script

-Scripts to quickly set up a Linux system optimized for gaming — including GPU drivers, performance tweaks, game launchers, and more.
+ A Script to quickly setup your Distro for gaming

 ---